uswds/uswds-site/pages/performance/what.md

 layout: styleguide
 ---

-Web Performance is the speed at which a website loads and appears in your browser when you type in the URL.
-A site’s performance can be good or bad.
-Good performance means your users can interact with your site easily, while bad performance can cause your site to not open or your users to leave without taking any action.
+Web performance generally refers to how quickly a URL loads and appears in a web browser.
+Sites are considered to have good performance if they load quickly and allow users to easily interact with them.
+Sites with poor performance typically have slow, or halting, page loads and interaction delays, which may prevent users from accessing your content or using your web applications.

-Web performance is affected by many factors, such as: the speed of the network the site’s computer- or your computer- is on; the physical distance between your computer and the site’s server; how modern your computer/laptop/smart phone is.
-People who build and manage websites track web performance to see if they can improve the number of users completing actions on their site.
+Many factors affect web performance, such as: network speeds, physical distances between server and client, relative speeds of the server and client computers, and — as we've chosen to focus on in this guide — specific technical aspects of the site itself.